Successes

 Media

 Success, for our clients, is determined by what they want to achieve and how our PR and marketing programs help them reach their goals.
-For some, it is a feature article; for others, it is being included in an industry roundup, and, for some, it is recognition of their products, management team or community contributions.
+For some, it is a feature article or an online review; for others, it is recognition of their products, management team or community contributions.

-Here is a brief list of some of the recent “successes” in which we have been an integral part for our clients:
+Here is a brief list of some of the recent accomplishments where we were integral to the success:

 • A New York Times column devoted to Claremont Rug Company president, Jan David Winitz

-• Annual by-line pieces in Chubb Collectors for Claremont Rug Company
+• Annual by-line pieces in the AXA and Chubb Collectors newsletters for Claremont Rug Company

 • National recognition of the GoSolarMarin founder as a “Second Half Champion” by Wells Fargo Financial Advisors